-Thousands of people in Kansas City rely on public transportation to access healthy, affordable food.
-That’s why the Greater Kansas City Food Policy Coalition is working with representatives from Kansas City Area Transportation Authority, which operates RideKC city buses, to improve grocery shopping by bus.
+Thousands of people in the Kansas City region rely on public transportation to access healthy, affordable food.
+That’s why the Greater Kansas City Food Policy Coalition is working with representatives from local transportation agencies to improve grocery shopping by bus.